Graduate Degree Coursework Requirements and Guidelines

 III.
 The Essay Exam

-In the first week of the semester during which a student plans to take the Essay Exam, he or she must provide the GPD with a list of coursework to be counted for the degree.
-At that time, the student will declare a major and minor field of concentration.
-The student must also select two members from the faculty as an examining committee and must identify one as the committee chair.
+Once a student has chosen her or his major and minor fields, she or he meets with the professors who will serve on the committee in the Fall of the second year in the program.
+At this meeting, professor and student discuss general issues and themes that might be addressed in the exam but not exact question topics.
+The advisor and student should decide upon the bibliography to be covered, consisting of about ten to fifteen items per essay topic, by December 1.
+The student must also select two members from the faculty as an examining committee and must identify one as committee chair.
 The faculty will appoint a third committee member if there is a tie vote in evaluating the Essay Exam.
 The members of the committee usually represent the major and minor fields of concentration.
 An additional faculty member may serve on the committee in the case of a publishable paper (see below).

 For the Essay Exam, students must answer two of at least three questions in the major field and one of at least two questions in the minor field.
-Each essay is one hour long.
-The art historical research and teaching areas represented at the department are as follows:
+Each essay is one-hour long.
+The fields are listed below.
+Other fields may be selected with faculty consent.

 • Italian Renaissance and Baroque